-As a result of changes in consumer behavior and declines in revenues from advertising,

-Newspaper-publishing companies, particularly in developed economies, are looking for alternative sources of revenue.
-Even in emerging markets like Brazil, where newspapers 'circulation grew by 25 percent in the last five years14and advertising of alternative revenue streams.

-Revenues are still increasing; companies are seeking to decrease their strong dependence on print.
-To deal with this challenge, news organizations are diversifying their business Strategies and moving beyond news aggregation and distribution; primarily seeking to Invest in other media and non-media businesses and strengthen newspapers' brand names

-The following section uses "branding" and "business type" to differentiate between the sources
+As a result of changes in consumer behavior and declines in revenues from advertising, Newspaper-publishing companies, particularly in developed economies, arelooking for alternative sources of revenue.
+Even in emerging markets like Brazil, where newspapers' circulation grew by 25 percent in the last five years 14 and advertising revenues are still increasing, companies are seeking to decrease their strong dependence on print.
+To deal with this challenge, news organizations are diversifying their business strategies and moving beyond news aggregation and distribution; primarily seeking to invest in other media and non-media businesses and strengthen newspapers' brand names.
+The following section uses "branding" and "business type" to differentiate between the sources of alternative revenue streams.